vikchaudhary/beanscounter/README.md

 ## What It Does

+The purpose of this project is to import PayPal or other invoices into QuickBooks.

 - Scans a directory for `*.pdf` PayPal invoices.
-- Extracts invoice data (placeholder parsing for now).
+- Extracts invoice data, and supports the PayPal invoice format.
 - Writes QuickBooks-style CSV files to an output folder.

-CSV schema will evolve.
-The placeholder flow currently writes minimal fields (e.g., `InvoiceNumber`) and is intended to be expanded.
+- These CSV files can be imported into QuickBooks only if there is no Sales Tax on the items, which is a QuickBooks limitation (unbelievable, I know).
+- As a next step, I plan to add the ability to bypass QuickBooks' Sales Tax limitation by creating an invoice directly in QuickBooks.

 ## Project Structure